The Value of Tenure

 Tenure is an important core value at the center of teaching the liberal arts.
 It is what allows free inquiry both in the classroom and in the laboratory, field, library and studio.
 It serves our society by providing a space, the academy, where all citizens know that new knowledge is created with establishing the truth, as best we can construe it, as its only goal.
 When no private entity has a stake in the outcome of research and no researcher works under the fear of reprisal for his or her results, we can rely on honest outcomes without bias, in science, social science, the humanities and the arts.

-At the May meeting of the Board of Trustees one of the most important collaborative actions in the system of shared governance between Trustees and faculty takes place.
+At the May meeting of Franklin & Marshall's Board of Trustees, one of the most important collaborative actions in the system of shared governance between Trustees and faculty takes place.
 It is the Board approval of the recommendations from the Provost and the President of faculty for tenure and promotion.
 This request marks the culmination of a process that begins at hiring with many checkpoints along the way.

 The tenure review is the final event of a faculty member's probationary period, and it is prefaced by a system of annual review and reappointment procedures.
 Each year, the department chair must make a formal recommendation to reappoint all tenure-track, junior faculty members in the department.
 In addition, we have an annual review procedure that is specifically aimed at providing feedback on progress toward tenure.
 The faculty member, department chair, Associate Dean, and the Provost all review the record, and minutes of the review meeting document the appraisal and advice that the candidate receives.